In this workshop we will be copying the female body and scaling it down to half-life size.

 About your host, The Figurative Sculpture School

-She has also worked for different artist and various film productions.
+She is working on public sculptures, mostly in America, private commissions and various film productions.
 In 2015, started working along side Allan Sly at University of the Arts London teaching at the Technical Arts and Special Effects course.

 Since the Academic year 2016-17 she is leading the sculpture projects at the Technical Arts and Special Effect course.